 The case used on your labels can also have a small but measurable effect on the speed of completion.
-Sentence case is the easiest to read, while all-caps should be avoided to make the forms as legible as possible.
+Sentence case is the easiest to read, while all-caps should be avoided to make the forms as easy to read as possible.